 Conclusions

-SoCalGas has demonstrated our dedication to advancing efficiencies in energy use over decades and our results in that area are undisputed and substantive.
+SoCalGas has demonstrated our dedication to advancing efficiencies in energy use over decades and our results in that area are substantive.
 Our efforts have realized savings equivalent to almost 152 million therms over the past five years and over 560 million therms since 1990.
 Currently, we run 82 energy-efficiency programs, have an annual therm savings goal of over 25 million therms, an annual budget of $89.5 million and employ 186 people to deliver these programs.
 In addition, our low-income energy efficiency programs have treated over 569,000 low-income households with energy efficiency upgrades at no cost to those households.
 In 2014 alone, we avoided 170,000 tons of CO2 emissions.
 Our programs have also helped to create 8,000 jobs in California.

 SoCalGas has identified several serious concerns with the rulemaking in general and with the LCC analysis in particular.
 This rulemaking is not necessary as the combination of market forces and utility efficiency programs are resulting in the adoption of higher efficiency furnaces where it makes economic sense.
 In addition, if enacted as currently proposed, this rulemaking would have undue impacts on most, if not all, SoCalGas customers as well as to other customers in mild climates because of unfavorable economics.
-It would have an especially poignant impact on low-income and fixed-income seniors.
+It would have an especially significant impact on low-income and fixed-income seniors.
 Given their limited disposable income, they would be affected more severely than others.
 On behalf of our customers, we respectfully ask that you reconsider this rulemaking and pursue adjustments that take into account various climates and customer impacts across the nation.
 For further detail, please refer to the two reports provided by Gas Technology Institute (GTI) and Negawatt Consulting, attached herein.